nocoo/infoviz/README.md

             'custom-circle': undefined,         // if you want to use a customized circle image, set this to image url 'label-size': 12,                   // label font size

-            'vertical-label-count': 10,         // label count in the vertical axis 'vertical-bar-width': 5,            // period bar width of the vertical axis
+            'vertical-label-count': 10,         // label count in the left vertical axis 'vertical-bar-width': 5,            // period bar width of the left vertical axis 'vertical-label-count-right': 10,   // label count in the right vertical axis 'vertical-bar-width-right': 5,      // period bar width of the right vertical axis

             'area-enabled': false,              // if area is enabled, area under every line will be highlighted 'area-alpha': 0.1                   // area fill opacity